lnemsick-simp/pupmod-simp-libkv/docs/Design_Prototype2.md

     of a `mydefine` Define, the appropriate backend name will be `default.Mymodule::Mydefine`.

+  * `default.<application grouping>` specifies the default backend configuration grouped logically per application.
+It is useful when the backend to be used is to be share among many classes.

   * `default` specifies the default backend configuration when no other `default.xxx` configuration matches the name of the resource requesting a libkv operation via a `libkv` function.